 - 1. The Council will ensure sufficient burial provision continues to be provided in the District in the following ways: - a.
 Extensions to existing burial sites will be permitted where there is a demonstrable requirement for additional capacity for burials and cremation ashes and this cannot be met within the curtilage of an existing site; - b.
 New burial sites will be permitted where there is a need for additional capacity for burials which cannot be met through extending existing sites, including provision for the East of Lutterworth and Scraptoft North SDAs; new sites should be located as close as possible to the assessed need; - c.
-The need for a new burial site to serve the needs of Market Harborough and surrounding villages has been identified.
-A broad location for this new site has been identified on land to the east of Harborough Road (B6047) to the northwest of the town, as shown on the Policies Map.
-In the event that a new burial site to serve the town is not delivered through b. above beforehand and subject to further technical work to demonstrate the site is suitable, a new burial site in this broad location should be provided as a component of the town's future expansion as part of a Local Plan Review.
+Land is allocated for a new burial site to serve Market Harborough and surrounding villages to meet identified needs at land to the east of Harborough Road (B6047), Market Harborough, as shown on the Policies Map, providing a minimum of 3,000 burial plots.

 - 9.5.1 The Harborough Cemetery and Burial Strategy, 2016, identifies the existing capacity for burials/cremation ashes, along with future requirements.
 This study has been completed on a site-by-site basis in order to establish where there is a shortfall in capacity, and where there is sufficient capacity. - 9.5.2 Where the Cemetery Strategy identifies a shortfall of capacity, it recommends options to address the shortfall.
 The three options recommended for consideration are intensification, extension and provision of a new site.
 The approach recommended in a particular circumstance takes into account the level of additional capacity required, the existing site and its surrounding land use. - 9.5.3 A number of areas of the District have been identified where the shortage of burial/ cremation ash capacity cannot be accommodated by the intensification or extension of existing sites.
 These areas are: - Towards the south of the District around Market Harborough.
 There is a shortage of capacity within Market Harborough and around Foxton.
 Lubenham and Great Bowden are also expected to see shortages of capacity in the period between 2031 and 2039.
-A broad location for a new cemetery has been identified to the north of Market Harborough as part of a future expansion of the town in this area. - Towards the north of the District around Scraptoft, Thurnby and Bushby, and Houghton on the Hill.
-This provision will be implemented by provision within Policy SC1 Scraptoft North Strategic Development Area in partnership with the local burial authority.

-• Associated with the East of Lutterworth Strategic Development Area.
+A site is allocated for new cemetery provision at land east of Harborough Road (B6047).
+This will have a minimum capacity of 3000 burial plots and will be implemented by the Council as burial authority or by, or in partnership with, a private provider.
+The Council will consider use of its CPO powers if necessary to deliver this project. - Towards the north of the District around Scraptoft, Thurnby and Bushby, and Houghton on the Hill.
+This provision will be implemented by provision within Policy SC1 Scraptoft North Strategic Development Area in partnership with the local burial authority. - Associated with the East of Lutterworth Strategic Development Area.
 This provision will be implemented by provision within Policy L1 East of Lutterworth Strategic Development Area in partnership with the local burial authority.

 9.5.4 The cemetery provision required in association with the Strategic Development Areas will be 0.35 hectares per 1000 population in the new development.
 This will be provided either within the site boundary, or in close proximity to the site in accordance with the burial site accessibility standard set out in the Harborough Open Spaces Strategy, 2016.
-On other residential developments, the Council will continue to seek either on-site burial provision or contributions towards an off-site burial provision through Section 106 agreements and obligations (or via the Community Infrastructure Levy (CIL) if adopted).
-These will be required to meet the provision of burial site standards set out in GI2 Open space, sport and recreation (Table B.30), in order to enable communities to intensify, expand or fund new sites for burials.
+On other residential developments, the Council will continue to seek either on-site burial provision or contributions towards an off-site burial provision through Section 106 agreements and obligations (or via the Community Infrastructure Levy (CIL) if adopted.
+These will be required to meet the provision of burial site standards set out in GI2 Open space, sport and recreation, in order to enable communities to intensify, expand or fund new sites for burials.